aglohmeijer/Prog.Project/PROCESS.md

 ### Last minute implementations
 - FIXED issue with updating sunburst on change on slider (had to define global variable unfortunately);
 - FIXED issue with legenda which updates on changing sunburst;
+- last minute implementation of "gradual" legenda at worldmap;